mdjahan/FoRDM/README.md

 - `time`: name of the time column in the input data.

 **Output**
-- A list containing the formatted table for analysis.
+- A list containing the formatted table for analysis, including the input data, mapping for identification of columns, and objective columns.

 ---

 ### **build_objectives_regret()**
 Creates an objectives `data.frame` for regret-based analysis, defining names, optimization directions, weights, time aggregation methods, and discount rates for each objective.